Support students as their school counselor, with a special emphasis on lifting up underserved and disenfranchised populations

 Full-time students will complete the program in two years, including at least one summer.
 Part-time study is also available.
 Students have five years from acceptance to complete the program.

-Master's students in School Counseling are required to maintain continuous enrollment during their program of studies.
+MEd students in School Counseling are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
-A formal leave of absence may be granted upon request and with the approval of the School of Education’s Associate Dean of Student Academic Services.
+A formal leave of absence may be granted upon request and the approval of the School of Education’s Assistant Dean of Student Academic Affairs.